This topic describes the commands to view, create, delete, and scale virtual warehouses.

 Permissions

-Before V3.0.28, only Alibaba Cloud accounts or RAM Users could scale virtual warehouses.
-Starting from V3.0.28, RAM roles can also perform this operation.
+Before V3.0.28, only Alibaba Cloud accounts or RAM users could scale virtual warehouses.
+Starting from V3.0.28, RAM roles (STS accounts) can also perform this operation.

-To scale a virtual warehouse, you must have the following permissions:
+To scale a virtual warehouse, you need the following permissions:

-For information about elastic scaling for virtual warehouses, see Overview of resource scalability.
+For information about how elastic scaling of virtual warehouses works, see Overview of resource elasticity.

-Once the instance is scaled up and has adequate unallocated resources, these resources can be used to scale up the virtual warehouse.
-Instances lacking sufficient unallocated resources cannot support virtual warehouse scale-ups.
+After the instance is scaled out and has enough unallocated resources, you can use these resources to scale up the virtual warehouse.
+If the instance has insufficient unallocated resources, the virtual warehouse cannot be scaled up.

-NoteDuring a scale-up, multi-row DML transactions are still interrupted.
-This includes DML transactions with the
+NoteDuring scale-up, multi-row Data Manipulation Language (DML) transactions are still interrupted.
+This includes DML transactions where the

-hg_experimental_enable_transactionparameter explicitly enabled, native INSERT OVERWRITE statements, and incremental refreshes for Dynamic Tables.
+hg_experimental_enable_transactionparameter is explicitly enabled, native INSERT OVERWRITE statements, and incremental refreshes of Dynamic Tables.

 (Recommended) Use the UI